Are you having trouble making your essay look just right? Lots of students find formatting tricky, so you're not alone.

 An in-text citation is a brief reference within the body of your essay or research paper that indicates the source of information you have incorporated into your writing.

-Each of the formatting style have a unique way for adding in-text citations:
+Each of the formatting style have a unique way for adding in-text citations.
+Here's a table summarizing the in-text citation formats for the common styles:

 Selecting the appropriate citation format for your academic writing is essential to ensure that your work meets the expected standards.
 To make an informed decision, consider the following factors: